fukamachi/caveman/README.markdown

 * `:database-type` (Keyword)
 * `:database-connection-spec` (List)

-You can access to the configuration plist anywhere, by using `myapp:config`.
+You can access to the configuration plist anywhere, by using `caveman:config`.

-    (myapp:config)
+    (caveman:config)
     ;;=> (:static-path #p"public/" :template-path ...)
-    (myapp:config :server)
+    (caveman:config :server)
     ;;=> :hunchentoot

 ### Helper